 When you walk inside the area where The Enclave is, a choice of self-service cold water (plain or cucumber/citrus-infused) and mini-refrigerators with small cold towels inside greet you.
 (These towels were very welcomed after a few hours at The Enclave, especially the saunas.)

-You then walk down a pleasing corridor filled with silk flowers to the space that is “The Enclave” on Majestic Princess.
+You then walk down a pleasing corridor filled with silk flowers to the “The Enclave” space on Majestic Princess.
 The centerpiece of the thermal suite is its small pool.
 Surrounding the pool are heated tile lounge chairs.
 There are four lounge chairs on either side and four additional chairs in an elevated area.

 The rest of The Enclave consists of three spa rooms and four standing spa showers.